Key considerations before you buy a leasehold property

 What other important costs should be considered?

-The main costs associated with leasehold ownership are ground rent (see above), service charges to contribute to the upkeep of the building and common areas, and administrative fees for freeholder consents and approvals as necessary.
+The main costs associated with leasehold ownership are ground rent where applicable (see above), service charges to contribute to the upkeep of the building and common areas, and administrative fees for freeholder consents and approvals as necessary.
 There is also the potential cost of extending the lease.
 Service charges can be a particular minefield since these are set by the freeholder.
 It is therefore essential to request detailed information regarding current and past service charges to see the level of expenditure and understand the frequency and extent to which they may fluctuate.

 What is the current condition of the property?